kitao/divsugar/README.md

 Getting Started
 ---------------
-Include **divsugar.min.js**, then all of the functions get available via the **DivSugar** global variable.
+Include `divsugar.js`, then all of the functions get available via the `DivSugar` global variable.

 ```html
 <script src="divsugar.js"></script>
 ```

-A scene is the root of a scene graph and specifies the rendering area.
+A `Scene` is the root of a scene graph and specifies the rendering area.
-A node is an element of a scene graph and draws an image.
+A `Node` is an element of a scene graph and draws an image.
 Both of them are extended div elements and created by the factory methods of DivSugar.

 ```javascript